By Kunda Londa

 When you look at this makeshift car wash, you will think it’s one of the common hundreds you see everywhere you go around Zambia.

 Those where proprietors sing and shout as they wash your car.
 But this is a special one!
 None of the four owners mutters a word.

 You will find this ‘special’ car wash as you just enter Luanshya opposite Buseko Primary school.
-It is owned four special entrepreneurs of Luanshya namely: Ian Chishimba currently pursuing a Teacher’s Diploma at Kitwe College of education, Graham Chiyangi, Japhet Buyungwe and Chanda Mutale, all of them are dumb and deaf.
+It is owned by four special entrepreneurs of Luanshya namely: Ian Chishimba currently pursuing a Teacher’s Diploma at Kitwe College of education, Graham Chiyangi, Japhet Buyungwe and Chanda Mutale, all of them are dumb and deaf.

-These young men aged between 16 and 23 can only communicate with customers way of writing while using sign language among themselves.
+These young men aged between 16 and 23 can only communicate with customers by way of writing while using sign language among themselves.

 According to Graham, the quartet came up with the idea of the car wash due to challenges they face of finding employment as many employers are not ready to employ them due to their “handicap.”

 They set up a temporal makeshift structure in an open space between houses and draw water for washing customers’ cars from a well-wisher’s well.

 They wash between five to six cars in a day.

 However, by midday on the day of my interaction with them, they had washed no car but were optimistic that they will have business later in the afternoon.